コンテンツにスキップ

 1948 13 stations

-The reasons for the reduction in the number of stations include the short distances between stations (stops) and the large number of stations, which caused problems with regular service, as well as rationalization measures due to a shortage of staff.
+The reason for the reduction in the number of stations is that the distances between stations (stops) are short and there are many of them, which has caused problems with regular service, and it is a rationalization measure due to a shortage of staff.

 A. History leading up to the opening of the entire line